ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow-problem-definition/README.md

 **Key Steps to Define an ML Problem:**

 1.  **Understand Business Objectives** - What is the end goal? (e.g., increasing revenue, reducing churn, automating tasks).
-2.  **Identify the ML Task** - Is it a classification, regression, clustering, or recommendation problem?
+2.  **Identify the ML Task** - Is the problem best framed as classification, regression, clustering, or recommendation?
 3.  **Determine Success Metrics** - What defines a "good" model? (e.g., accuracy, precision-recall, RMSE, F1-score).
-4.  **Assess Data Availability & Constraints** - Do we have enough data?
+4.  **Assess Data Availability & Constraints** - Is sufficient data available?
 Is it labeled?
-Are there ethical considerations?
+Are there ethical, privacy, or regulatory considerations?
 5.  **Define Baselines** - What is the current performance without ML? (e.g., rule-based systems, human decision-making).

 <div class="mermaid">